Informed Financial Consent

 Privately Insured Patients

-Our surgeons are 'no gap' providers for most procedures (such as endoscopy and simple skin lesion excisions in theatre) except for complex surgery.
+Our surgeons are 'no gap' providers for most procedures (such as endoscopy) except for complex surgery.
 As such, there are no 'out of pocket' expenses to be paid to our surgeons for privately insured patients for the majority of general surgical procedures.
+A 'gap', however, may be consequent to low level private health insurance policies.
 Where a surgical assistant is required, a small fee may be requested to reflect this requirement.
 Informed financial consent will be given for those procedures that are complex and requiring prolonged inpatient stays and our surgeons are happy to discuss this, where applicable, with patients on an individual basis.
 Post-operative patients are not billed any fees for their subsequent visits within six weeks following procedures other than endoscopy, as this is regarded as 'usual after care'.

 Where a 'gap' is charged, we consider this a modest 'out of pocket' compared to the recommendations of the Australian Medical Association.
 The 'gap' is to reflect the rising cost of providing practice and administrative facilities against the ongoing reductions by the Federal Government and Private Health Insurers to reimburse our surgeons for surgery and procedures.